shakerg/cherry-picking/README.md

 Script overview
 - `cherry-core.js`: creates a new commit on the target branch that reuses the tree of a source commit, effectively attaching the source commit's tree to the target branch head.
 This is a very simple approach and does not apply diffs or handle conflicts.
 - `cherry-with-diffs.js`: fetches the files changed by the source commit, applies the patch hunks to the target branch's current file contents, creates new blobs for the patched files, creates a new tree and commit on the target branch.
 This attempts to apply diffs and will throw an error on conflicts.
+Supports `--dry-run`.

 How to use